 Yvonne Seale is a historian of women and the social history of religion in the European Middle Ages.
 Her current research focuses on the involvement of women with the Premonstratensian religious order in twelfth- and thirteenth-century northern France.
-Her edition of the thirteenth-century cartulary of Prémontré, co-edited with Heather Wacha, will be published in October 2022 by the University of Toronto Press.
+Her edition of the thirteenth-century cartulary of Prémontré, co-edited with Heather Wacha, is forthcoming with the University of Toronto Press.

-In 2016, Yvonne joined the faculty of SUNY Geneseo in beautiful upstate New York, where she is an assistant professor of medieval history.
+In 2016, Yvonne joined the faculty of SUNY Geneseo in beautiful western New York, where she is an associate professor of medieval history.
 She is a Faculty Affiliate in Geneseo’s Center for Digital Learning, which allows her to pursue her interest in digital humanities research and pedagogy.
-She serves as a Book Reviews Editor for the History of Women Religious of Britain and Ireland Network, and is a member of the Executive Board and the Communications and Outreach Chair of the New York State Association of European Historians.

 Yvonne received a B.A. in History/Archaeology from Trinity College Dublin and an M.Litt. in Mediaeval History from the University of St Andrews, Scotland.
 She earned her PhD in history from the University of Iowa.